-In the natural habitats of most common community tropical fish, nitrogen compounds at toxic levels are relatively rare.
-In an aquarium environment, however, there is often overcrowding, overfeeding, and a generally closed environment that is conducive to nitrogen pollution that can sicken or kill your aquarium fish.
-Here's an overview of the Basics parts of the Nitrogen Cycle Compounds:
+In the natural ecosystem habitats of most common tropical fish, the presence of toxic levels of nitrogen-containing compounds is relatively rare.
+In an aquarium environment, however, there is often overfeeding and overcrowding in a small, contained space.
+These fully closed environments are conducive to nitrogen pollution that can sicken or even kill your aquarium fish.
+These are the basic compounds and processes that make up the nitrogen cycle.

-The simplest way to prevent nitrite build-up is to feed sparingly, make sure there are not too many animals in the one tank.
-Secondly, regularly carry out a partial water change, not exceeding 20% of the total volume and with well-aged water, not tap water.
+The simplest first step in preventing nitrite build-up is to feed sparingly, making sure there are not too many animals in the tank.
+Secondly, carry out a partial water change regularly (not exceeding 20% of the total volume) with well-aged water, not tap water.

 Third, make sure there are not too many total living animals in the aquarium.
-Many new to the aquarium hobby forget that even though catfish, algae eaters, and snails are “cleaner fish” each still produces waste and adds to nitrate pollution.
+Many who are new to the aquarium hobby forget that even though catfish, algae eaters, and snails are “cleaner fish,” each still produces waste and adds to the total nitrite.

-Nitrates are the salts of nitric acid and the end-product from the oxidation of nitrogen compounds.
-In the aquarium, Nitrates are produced mainly through the breakdown of animal protein and ammonium compounds (urine, excreta, foodstuff and the remains of fish, snails, and plant leaves).
+Nitrates are the end-product of the oxidation of nitrogen compounds.
+In the aquarium, nitrates are produced mainly through the breakdown of animal protein and ammonium compounds.
+Examples include urine, excrement, foodstuffs, and the remains of dead fish, snails, and plant leaves.